scharris/sqljson-query/docs/tutorial.md

 Let's review what's been accomplished with the [final query specification](#final-query) above.

-The query includes data from each of the following related tables using all of the foreign keys shown:
+The query includes data from each of the following related tables using all the foreign keys shown:

 <img src="img/drug-all.svg" alt="all tables" style="width: 860px; height: 460px; margin-left:30px;">